-Learning how to paint light reflections or shiny objects can be a little scary!
-Mostly because it looks complicated and confusing.
-Especially when we have no idea how to make it look just as shiny and reflective on our canvas as we see it in real life.
+Learning how to paint light reflections in glass, water or shiny objects can be a little scary!
+Mostly, because it looks complicated and confusing… Especially when you have no idea how to make what you are painting, look just as shiny and reflective as how you are seeing it in real life.

-I start my light reflection painting study with a toned 5 x 7 in. blank canvas.
+For this light reflection painting study, I start with a toned 5 x 7 in. blank canvas.
 If you’re not sure what this is, you can take a look at how to create your own toned painting surface (aka imprimatura) before starting.

-Creating the first values for the glass painting tutorial
+Creating the first values for your glass painting

 With my painting sketch in place, I am ready to mix together my first color!
 I decide to start with the upper left side of the cup.
 So I mix together ultramarine blue with cadmium orange and some burnt umber to get a dark, warm color.